Beauty Cleanse Cheat Sheet

 Lastly, we would like to share Plastic Soup Foundation’s RED FLAG category ingredients to ensure this cheat sheet becomes a thorough guide to help you make clean choices!

-Because of the extensive list of more than 500 known microplastic ingredients, this list was created by Plastic Soup Foundation (an organisation which is fighting plastic pollution in oceans with a goal: no plastic in our water or our bodies!) to help you quickly recognize whether there are microplastic ingredients in your products.
+Because of the extensive list of more than 500 known microplastic ingredients, this list was created by Plastic Soup Foundation (an organisation which is fighting plastic pollution in oceans with a goal: no plastic in our water or our bodies!) to help you quickly recognize whether there are microplastic inside your products.

 Red Flags by Plastic Soup Foundation